What Is Stress?

 Sometimes you might not be able to lock down the specific cause of your stress, or see an obvious way to counteract.
 You can still make changes in your life that can improve the way you’re feeling:

-- Improve your diet – eat more fresh fruit and vegetable, whole grains and protein and reduce processed foods, refined sugars, caffeine and alcohol.
+- Improve your diet by eating more fresh fruit and vegetables, whole grains and protein, and reducing processed foods, refined sugars, caffeine and alcohol.
+Here's a list of snacks to avoid before bed.

-- Get a good night’s sleep – keep a regular bedtime and do something relaxing before bed.
+- Get a good night’s sleep.
+Keep to a regular bedtime and do something relaxing before bed.
+(See our 7 ways to get better natural sleep.)

-- Regular exercise – will keep you fit and healthy as well as reduce stress
+- Regular exercise will keep you fit and healthy as well as reduce stress.
+Here's a 10-minute workout for busy parents (or anyone really).

-- Experiment with breathing exercises – can help you stay calm throughout the day
+- Experiment with breathing exercises to help you stay calm throughout the day.
+Check out our breathing exercises here